g1derekl/react-cards/README.md

 flux-test
 =========

-A simple card game, testing out the capabilities of Facebook's Flux architecture.
+A simple card game engine, testing out the capabilities of Facebook's Flux architecture.

 To run: